Prompt Injection: The SQL Injection of the AI Era

 You might reasonably ask why we cannot simply teach the model to ignore instructions found in data.
 The honest answer is that the boundary between instruction and data is genuinely blurry, and the model’s core competence, following natural-language instructions wherever it finds them, is exactly the behaviour being abused.
 Tell it to summarise an email and you are implicitly asking it to engage with the email’s content; an instruction is just more content.

 There is no parameterised query for prose.
-Detection filters help but are an arms race: every blocklist of suspicious phrases invites a paraphrase that slips past it.
+Detection filters help but are an arms race: every blocklist of suspicious phrases invites a paraphrase that slips past it, and attackers have shown they can hide instructions in Base64, in other languages, in Unicode homoglyphs, in the alt-text of an image, even in tokens invisible to a human skimming the page.
 Fine-tuning models to resist injection raises the bar but does not close the gap, because a sufficiently clever framing can still look like a legitimate request.
-Treat any claim of a complete fix with suspicion.
+Treat any claim of a complete fix with suspicion; at the time of writing, none exists, and the research consensus is that mitigation, not elimination, is the realistic goal.

 Because there is no single fix, the realistic posture is defence in depth, borrowed wholesale from how we treat any untrusted input.